Vester Søgade 10

 3. The purpose of and legal basis for the processing of your personal data

-The Danish Environmental Protection Agency processes your personal data, to determine whether you have been in breach of the rules pertaining to the Danish low emission zones.
+The Danish Environmental Protection Agency processes your personal data, to determine whether you have breached the low emission zone rules.
 This includes processing for the following purposes:

-• Making sure that the data we have received from Sund & Bælt Holding A/S is correct.
+• Making sure that the data the Danish Environmental Protection Agency has received from Sund & Bælt Holding A/S is correct.

-• To issue a penalty charge notice for violating the Danish low emission zone rules.
+• To issue a fixed-penalty notice for violating the Danish low emission zone rules.

 • To process any objection of the penalty charge notice.

-In this regard, your personal data will be subject to the necessary processing, including, for example, journaling pursuant to the Danish Public Access to Information Act (offentlighedsloven).
-Furthermore, your data will be stored in accordance with the Danish Archives Act (arkivloven).
+In this context, your personal data is subject to the necessary case processing, e.g. journaling in accordance with the Danish Public Access to Information Act (offentlighedsloven), just as your personal data is stored in accordance with the Danish Archive legislation (arkivloven).

 Legal basis for processing personal data: